ncatlab/nlab-content/pages/10026.md

 For instance ([Johnstone, cor.
 D1.2.14](#Johnstone)).

 Note that this continues to work for theories which involve infinitary limits as well.
-(The key observation is just that limits in $[\mathcal{C}, Set]$ are taken pointwise)
+(The key observation is just that limits in $[\mathcal{C}, Set]$ are taken pointwise.)

 ## Examples